 - Until the early 19th century, Switzerland was the most industrialized country in Europe.

-- Famous for its neutrality, Switzerland once was equally known for providing mercenaries to fight in foreign armies.
-(The practice was ended by the constitution of 1874, with the exception of the Vatican's Swiss papal guard, dating from 1505.)
+- Now famous for its neutrality, Switzerland was once equally known for providing mercenaries to fight in foreign armies.